biothings/biothings_client.py/README.rst

     # get a client for variant objects

     In [2]: mv = get_client("variant")

-    # see more variant client options at docs/variant_examples.rst

     In [3]: mv.getvariant("chr7:g.140453134T>C")
     Out[3]:  #output below is collapsed